youngheart12/gatsby-starter/Jobs/map-job-front-end-developer-vaccancy-12-job-description-the-role-of-front-end-developer-will-be-to-make-bran-new-website-for-our-america-based-company-joining-date-will-be-notified-during-the-interview-process-if-selected-job-locati.md

 ---
-Job: Front-End Developer
+Job: Back-End Developer
 "Vaccancy ": 12
-Job Description: The role of Front-End Developer will be to make bran. new website for our America based company.
+Job Description: The role of Back-End Developer will be to make bran. new cms for our America based company.
 Joining date will be notified during the interview process if selected.
-Job Location: San Francisco
+Job Location: London
-Job Type: Internship
+Job Type: Full Time
 ---